tjduarte/genai-landing-zone/readme.md

 ## Support

-If you encounter any issue or have questions about this repo, please open an issue.
+If you encounter any issue or have questions about this repo, please open a discussion.
 I will be monitoring it for some time after the presentation.

 Have fun!